mjordan/persistent_identifiers/README.md

 I am no longer maintaining this module.
 If you are interested in taking it over, please open an issue and I will gladly transfer it to you.

-I will not be responding to other issues (other than offers to take over maintainership) or pull requests.
+I will not be responding to new issues (other than offers to take over maintainership) or pull requests.

 Thanks to everyone who has contributed to this module.
 I appreciate your collaboration.